 Model

-In the first stage, we estimate a heterogeneous multi-factor model.
-Our empirical analysis uses daily data for thirty investible emerging market sovereigns for a period of 5.5 years from January 2014 through June 2019.
+In the first stage, we estimate a factor model with daily data for thirty investible emerging market sovereigns for a period of 5.5 years from January 2014 through June 2019.
 Investibility is defined by a country’s representation in the reference index for emerging market sovereigns, the J.P.
 Morgan Emerging Markets Bond Index (EMBI).
-Specifically, we use the following heterogenous factor model in the first stage:
+Specifically, we use the following specification: